Caps & Hats

 "If the front panel cannot carry the logo cleanly, the artwork is not the problem.
 The spec is."

 Comfort still matters after the unboxing moment.
-Ventilation eyelets, sweatband material, stitching density, and the stiffness of the inner front buckram all change the wearing experience.
+Ventilation eyelets, sweatband material, stitch density, and the stiffness of the inner front buckram all change the wearing experience.
 A cap can look great on the PDP and still disappoint in hand if the fabric scratches, the crown pinches, or the visor feels awkwardly rigid.
-That is the kind of issue that turns a one-time purchase into a dead product line.
+A common build uses 100 percent cotton twill at 220-280 gsm, a pre-curved EVA or cardboard visor insert, a cotton twill sweatband, and 6-8 rows of visor stitching.
+For lower-profile styles, a softer unstructured front without buckram can improve comfort, but it may reduce logo crispness in the first photo.
+That is the tradeoff.

 Materials, decoration, and color choices that shape sell-through